shift-method/beamingfacotr/README.md

 # BeamingFactor
 ## Installation:
-&ensp;&ensp;We present python based program BeamingFactor for users who want to compute factors themselves.
+&ensp;&ensp;For users who want to compute factors themselves, the python based program BeamingFactor can be installed with:

     pip install beamingfactor
 ## Quick Start Usage: